'Unfair surveillance'? Online exam software sparks global student revolt

 "We believe that many lives have been positively impacted by being able to continue their education and careers," said Nici Sandberg, spokeswoman for ExamSoft, which makes the Examplify platform.

-"ExamSoft maintains a non-biased identification and exam delivery process to ensure that individuals of colour are not disproportionately affected."
+"ExamSoft maintains a non-biased identification and exam delivery process to ensure that individuals of color are not disproportionately affected," she said, adding it solved Khan's issue "within minutes" and that he was able to successfully complete his exam.

 GLOBAL EXPANSION